daskeyboard/daskeyboard-applet--montastic/README_ENDUSER.md

 This applet displays Montastic alarms on a Q device:

 - `green`: website is OK
+- `green` and falshing: website is coming back
 - `red`: website alarm

 To get started, signup for a free Montastic account at <https://www.montastic.com>.